mesonbuild/meson/docs/markdown/Builtin-options.md

 the value passed to `-s PTHREAD_POOL_SIZE` when using emcc.
 No other c/c++ compiler supports this option.

+Since *0.63.0* all compiler options can be set per subproject, see [here](#specifying-options-per-subproject) for details on how the default value is inherited from main project.
+This is useful for example when the main project requires C++11 but a subproject requires C++14.
+The `cpp_std` value from subproject's `default_options` is now respected.

 ## Specifying options per machine

 Since *0.51.0*, some options are specified per machine rather than